shihabmuhtasim/Machinearning-Model-Weather-Prediction-Rain-Snow-/README.md

 ## Getting Started

 1. Clone this repository.
-2.add data file path to code 3rd cell
+2. Add data file path to code 3rd cell.
 3. Run the main script to train and evaluate the prediction model.

 ## Results